Picture of an AI Engineer working on her computer. It is a lady with a white suit, wearing glasses and her hair is in a pony tale.

 • Leveraging data from various sources

-• Constructing and refining a machine learning model / models
+• Constructing and refining machine learning model/models

-• Deploying an AI application / applications using APIs or embedded code.
+• Deploying an AI application/applications using APIs or embedded code.

-4. Data Scientist
+3. Data Scientist

 On the other hand, a Data Scientist must become proficient in a range of machine learning algorithms.
 Mastery of supervised learning models and unsupervised learning models / unsupervised clustering algorithms is essential for extracting valuable insights from vast datasets.
 With technical expertise and a solid understanding of statistics, data scientists can develop accurate AI models that drive meaningful results.